mblenton/demo-dragable-random-color-list/README.md

 Create a new project using create-react-app.

-Create a private GitHub repository for the task and add the "blazingedge-engineering" user as a collaborator.

 Push the initial commit without your changes.

 You can run it with npm start.